-These are facts produced and provided by the government itself.
+These are facts produced and provided by the federal government itself.

 We can be drawn to several different conclusions about this situation.

 One possible option is that those who control government believe that certain human beings do not have the cognitive skills and abilities necessary to survive in a modern, technological, age and, therefore, must be cared for; like a shepherd tends a flock.
-The bell curve — they believe — is static, not dynamic.
-These people will never be successful.
-You are doomed to your level of intelligence – or lack thereof.
+The Bell Curve — they believe — is static, not dynamic.
+Most people will never be successful.
+You are fated to your level of intelligence – or lack thereof.
 Like bad luck and cancer, according to the experts…

 A final possibility is that certain people have recognized the intrinsic weakness of any Democracy – which is that the majority does indeed rule (especially if you deliberately ignore the fact America is supposed to be a Republic).
-If you cleverly manipulate the people by creating dependencies, division, envy, and strife, you can direct the ire of the 47% plus toward those who have achieved hard-earned success in the society.
-“From each according to his ability, to each according to his needs” sounds so compassionate, so caring, so progressive — and yet it is simply communism.
+If you cleverly manipulate the people by creating dependencies, division, envy, and strife, you can direct the ire of the 50%+ toward those who have achieved hard-earned success in the society.
+“From each according to his ability, to each according to his needs” sounds so compassionate, so caring, so progressive — and yet it is simply Communism.

-In the scenario outlined above, there are political interests intent only on power and they will gradually attempt to push that 47% figure up to 60% and above.
+In the scenario outlined above, there are political interests intent only on power, and they will gradually attempt to push that 50%+ figure up to 60% and above.
 A relentless voting majority that cannot be overcome.
 You then have – much like a cancer — succeeded in overwhelming the host.
 State control.
 The Collective.
 The Hive.
 The Commune.
 Mediocrity.
 More takers than producers.
 Chaos.

 You have to decide which of these situations is true – and in which percentage you find yourself.

-The most important thing, however, is what you think your government believes.
-Their actions will speak volumes — listen carefully.
+The most important thing, however, is for you to decide what you think your government actually believes.
+Their actions will speak volumes — pay attention.